 That means that the current ratio for your business would be 0.68.

-A company with a current ratio of less than one doesn’t have enough current assets to cover its current liabilities.
-If your current ratio is 0.68, you might have liquidity problems.
+A company with a current ratio of less than one doesn’t have enough current assets to cover its current financial obligations.
+XYZ Inc.’s current ratio is 0.68, which may indicate liquidity problems.

 But that’s also not always the case.

 A low current ratio could also just mean that you’re in an industry where it’s normal for companies to collect payments from customers quickly but take a long time to pay their suppliers, like the retail and food industries.

 Or it could mean that your company is very good at keeping inventory low.
 (Remember: inventory is included in current assets.)

 A high current ratio, on the other hand, may indicate inefficient use of assets, or a company that’s hanging on to excess cash instead of reinvesting it in growing the business.

 As with many other financial metrics, the ideal current ratio will vary depending on the industry, operating model, and business processes of the company in question.